 When shopping in bricks and mortar stores don’t head immediately to the till, walk around with your intended purchases and have a good hard think before finally deciding to buy.

-If using the Internet, avoid temptation by unsubscribing to newsletters from your favourite stores for a few months.
+If shopping online, avoid temptation by unsubscribing to newsletters from your favourite stores for a few months.

 Did you know that we tend to be more faithful to our bank account than to our partners?

 With dreadful interest rates, low levels of customer service and fees that are shockingly high it’s time to seriously question where your loyalty lies.

 Not all Spanish banks offer online banking in English, but ask yourself whether it’s something worth paying over the odds for.
 For everyday banking your Spanish is probably more than good enough – so think about switching to an online bank with zero fees.